brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Requesting a SSL cert__: (1) Add domain name (2) Select domain validation methods DNS or EMAIL (3) If DNS validation, add the given CNAME record to Route53. _IF YOU REQUIRE HTTPS BETWEEN END-USERS <-> CF, CERTIFICATE CAN ONLY BE REQUESTED/IMPORTED ON US-EAST-1 IN ACM_
 * __Auto-renew SSL/TLS certs__: ACM provides autorenewal for Amazon-issued SSL/TLS certs.
 * __Manual-renew SSL/TLS certs__: Imported SSL/TLS certs OR certs associated with R53 private hosted zones must be manually renewed.
-* __Use Amazon SSL cert with CloudFront__: Goto `CloudFront` -> select distribution -> edit settings to change default CloudFront SSL cert to the new custom SSL cert associated with your domian name.
+* __Use Amazon SSL cert with CloudFront__: Goto `CloudFront` -> select distribution -> edit settings to change default CloudFront SSL cert to the new custom SSL cert associated with your domain name.
 * __Use Amazon SSL cert with EC2__: Goto `EC2` -> `Load Balancers` -> create a load balancer -> `choose a certificate from ACM`.

-Configuring Security Policy with ELBs / CloudFront (SSL/TLS protocols and ciphers)
+Configuring Security Policy (SSL/TLS protocols and ciphers) with ELBs / CloudFront
 * __2016-08__ is the recommended Security Policy as it supports most ciphers.
 * __ECDHE-* cipher__ is required to enable Perfect Forward  Secrecy.
+* __Perfect Forward Secrecy__ is a concept where PAST captured-data cannot be decrypted using a compromised private key, as a new key is created for each SSL-session.
+The compromised key would only be able to decode data for its specific session, but no other.

 API Gateway - Throttling and Caching
 * __Steady-State Limit__: 10,000 req/sec